 This award recognises projects that help customer organisations modernise internal systems and harness the power of data.
-Projects eligible for this award would centre around analytics, APIs, custom application integration and development.
+Projects eligible for this award would centre around analytics or custom application development.
 Projects could include migrating software to public/private/hybrid cloud or upgrading internal business systems for customer organisations.

 This award recognises projects that help client organisations better service their own end user customers in a digital, mobile world.
 This category could include technology in retail, hospitality or customer service environments: driving sales and marketing outcomes and supporting customer transactions or interactions.
 This could include websites, mobile applications or wireless.

 While this award centres on a customer project, the judges will be primarily focused on how multiple providers have collaborated to deliver an outcome.
 This category is aimed at what are often called “partner-to-partner engagements” or “partnering with other partners”.
-This category could include sub-contracting engagements; specialist providers working together; or mainstream/broad IT suppliers enlisting a niche/specialist partner.
-Both/all partners will receive recognition.
+This category could include specialist providers working together or mainstream/broad IT suppliers enlisting a niche/specialist partner.

-Only live, commercial projects are eligible for the CRN Impact Awards.
-If a project was a proof-of-concept, this must be clearly explained in the submission.
+Only live, commercial projects and products are eligible for the CRN Impact Awards.
+If a project was a proof-of-concept, clearly explain this in the submission.

 CRN reserves the right to decide eligibility.

-Entries judged by a panel of CRN editorial judges and industry experts.
+Entries will be judged by a panel of CRN editorial judges and industry experts.

-Winners revealed at an awards ceremony at the CRN Pipeline conference in Sydney on Thursday 6 April.
+Winners will be revealed at an awards ceremony at the CRN Pipeline conference in Sydney on Thursday 3 May.

 All winners and finalists will be announced and promoted on the CRN website and email newsletter - get your brand in front of tens of thousands of readers!

-CRN will publish profiles of all winning projects in our printed magazine in March or April - reach more than 8000 subscribers!
+CRN will publish profiles of all winning projects in our printed magazine in May - reach more than 8000 subscribers!

 Winners will be revealed at a gala awards dinner in front of the IT industry and called up on stage to accept their win.